-- The complex attribute feature name, sub-attribute name is used to encode the name and/or number of the Anchorage Area. - An associated instance of the information type Nautical Information (see clause 24.4), complex attribute information may be used to provide additional information about the category of anchorage, where required. - Individual recommended anchorages without defined limits should be encoded as Anchorage Area features of type point, with attributes category of anchorage = 1 (unrestricted anchorage) and status = 3 (recommended). - Areas with numerous small craft moorings may be encoded as Anchorage Area features of type surface, with category of anchorage = 8 (small craft mooring area).
+- The complex attribute feature name, sub-attribute name is used to encode the name and/or number of the Anchorage Area. - The complex attribute information (see clause 2.4.6) may be used to provide additional information about the category of anchorage, where required. - Individual recommended anchorages without defined limits should be encoded as Anchorage Area features of type point, with attributes category of anchorage = 1 (unrestricted anchorage) and status = 3 (recommended). - Areas with numerous small craft moorings may be encoded as Anchorage Area features of type surface, with category of anchorage = 8 (small craft mooring area).
 For the encoding of mooring buoys, see clause 8.14. - If it is required to encode an anchorage which may be used for a period of not more than 24 hours, it must be done using category of anchorage = 9 (anchorage for periods up to 24 hours). - If it is required to encode an anchorage with a specific, limited time period, it must be done using category of anchorage = 10 (anchorage for limited period of time).
-The specific limit of time should be encoded using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information, sub-attribute text (for example Anchorage limited to 12 hours). - Areas where anchoring is prohibited must be encoded, where required, as Restricted Area Navigational (see clause 17.8) with attribute restriction = 1 (anchoring prohibited).
+The specific limit of time should be encoded using the complex attribute information (see clause 2.4.6), sub-attribute text (for example Anchorage limited to 12 hours).

+• Areas where anchoring is prohibited must be encoded, where required, as Restricted Area Navigational (see clause 17.8) with attribute restriction = 1 (anchoring prohibited).